Artinto/Sample-to-answer_COVID-19/README.md

 <br>

 ## IV.
 Classify negative/positive cropped images using ResNet18
-You can see the classification result for the each 'yolo/result/' image.
+You can see the classification result.
+(input: the cropped images in 'yolo/result/')

 ```bash
 $ cd ../classification/